arvinemadi/NLP/README.md

 I want to show step by step guide on how to use pre-trained HuggingFace models for more complex tasks and train/fine-tune them on new data.
 This first notebook is just a simple example of loading a pre-trained question answering model.
 As a test two questions are asked from the model.
 In the next step we will show how to find tune the model on a well-known dataset.
 Next goal is then to use this model or a similar model to design a question generator.
 This can be used for example by teachers to design exam questions!

+## (NER) Named Entity Recognition using Glove
+To improve NER, instead of learning the embedding, that could not be accurate with a small set, pre-trained embeddings of the words are used.
+After tokenizing the words in each sentence, all words are mapped into their embedding if it exists in the vocabulary of the Glove, otherwise random embedding is assigned to them.
+Some of the tags have low probability in the dataset and the model does not perform well for them.
+The solution could be for example to oversample those during the training using a Weighted Sampler.